yxlin/ppda/README.md

 Use general purpose graphics processing uit (GP-GPU) to conduct Monte Carlo simulations.
 Two cognitive models we conduct Monte Carlo are the basic and the piece-wise linear ballistic accumulation models.
-The simulations are then used to approximate the model likelihood via a parallel implementation on the basis of a method described in Homles (2015).
+The simulations are then used to approximate the model likelihood via a parallel implementation of rPDA
+(Homles, 2015).

 This project is still under active development.
 We are glad if you find software here is useful.
 If you've found any bugs or have any suggestions,